MICA-MNI/BrainSpace/README.md

 ## Support
-If you have problems installing the software or questions about usage and documentation, or something else related to BrainSpace, you can post to the Issues section of our repository.
+If you have problems installing the software or questions about usage and documentation, or something else related to BrainSpace, you can post to the Issues section of our repository (https://github.com/MICA-MNI/BrainSpace/issues).